 My favorite part of this salad is the dressing.
 It’s not your everyday yogurt-based dressing you find in most “fruit salads.”
 There’s actually no yogurt at all.
 It’s purely a simple syrup that combines flavors of orange, vanilla and honey.
 It’s just so delicious.
 I know that vanilla bean can get on the high side as far as price is concerned, but it really does add a special little taste to this salad.
 Don’t skip out on it!
 Stock up when it’s on sale like I did. =)

 This fruit salad is really perfect any time of day.
 It’s the perfect starter to a busy day, and it’s a dish that will keep in the fridge for at least a week as long as it’s sealed up properly.
 You do not have to use the same fruit as I did.
 There might be a chance you can’t find a blood orange, and mangos are iffy this time of year, so you can skip that as well.
 Take a walk around the fruit in your grocery store.
 Pick up what looks good and what looks and feels fresh.
 The only rule is that there are no rules, so use your imagination!

 *Please Note* There is some inactive time in this recipe.
 Once the salad is all complete, you want to refrigerate for at least an hour to let the flavors meld together.
 This is important so don’t skip it!

 Always remember to buy local, buy all natural and buy fresh when it comes to your produce.
 Unless, of course, it’s something that doesn’t grow here =).
 There is no other way and you really can’t go wrong.

-- 1 tablespoon orange zest, or zest from one orange
+- 1 tbsp orange zest, or zest from one orange

-- 1 tablespoon lemon juice, freshly squeezed from one lemon
+- 1 tbsp lemon juice, freshly squeezed from one lemon

 - seeds from two vanilla beans (save the pods)